obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Zls: Send code updates on edits
+    + On new edit group, send whole contents
+    + On undo/redo, send whole contents
 + Jump to definition immediately
 + Jump to definition in the other pane
 + Jump to absolute paths